 Did your dentist recommend Emax crowns?
 Emax crowns are dental crowns made entirely with a special ceramic material that's durable while also being aesthetically appealing.

-The brand is often referred to as E-max or e.max crowns, they're generally used by dentists to restore the integrity of the teeth damaged due to decay and are often used as an add-on treatment after a root canal procedure.
+The brand is often referred to as E-max, e.max crowns, or simply max crowns, and they're generally used by dentists to restore the integrity of teeth damaged due to decay and as an add-on treatment after a root canal procedure.